kba/hocrjs/README.md

 ### Adding a feature

-In [viewer.js](./src/browser/viewer.js) add to the `defaultConfig.features`
+In [state.js](./src/store/state.js) add to the `defaultConfig.features`
-object an key-value pair where the key is the name of the feature and the value an object with at least an `enabled` key and optionally more configuration options.
+object a key-value pair where the key is the name of the feature and the value an object with at least an `enabled` key and optionally more configuration options.